msusdev/Industry-Supply-Chain-Optimization/Challenge Labs/BeforeTheChallenge/BeforeTheChallenge.md

 Duration: 10 minutes

-In this guide, you will provision the mock environment and data for the Microsoft Industry Based Challenge "Omni Channel Optimization"
+In this guide, you will provision the mock environment and data for the Microsoft Industry Based Challenge "Supply Chain Optimization"

 ### Prerequisites